 We are exploring numerous clinical trials for many disorders based on our integration with the Clinical Research Center of New Jersey (CRCNJ).
 Currently there are clinical trials for patients with epilepsy, migraines, attention deficit hyperactivity disorder, Tourette syndrome and autism.
 Check back often for additional clinical trials.

-Highlights of Current, Ongoing Clinical Trials
+Highlights of Ongoing and Completed Clinical Trials

 Review details about research CRCNJ is conducting in the areas of epilepsy, migraines, attention deficit hyperactivity disorder, Tourette syndrome, autism and more.